 - Splash guard only covers two sides of the tray, allowing for some spills

-8. Catit Jumbo Hooded Cat Litter Pan (Best Odor Control)
+7. Catit Jumbo Hooded Cat Litter Pan (Best Hooded Design)

 As the name suggests, this is a hooded design.
-I love enclosed cat litter boxes like this as they completely contain all mess, while also helping to contain any nasty odors.
-This litter box is also available with a carbon filter, which can too be brought separately, to further keep litter odors to a minimum.
-They work by absorbing and eliminating the smells, rather than just trapping and concentrating them.
+I love enclosed cat litter boxes like this as they contain all messes, while also helping to stop nasty odors.
+This litter box is also available with a carbon filter to further keep litter odors to a minimum.
+They work by absorbing and eliminating the smells rather than just trapping and concentrating them.

-The clever design also ensures that the door won’t be in your way when it comes to scooping.
+Furthermore, the clever design ensures that the door won’t be in your way when it comes to scooping.
 You can lift the entire door, making your life much easier!
-Besides, the tray is very easy to disassemble by unclipping to two halves, meaning weekly cleaning is also straightforward.
+Besides, the tray is very easy to disassemble as you can unclip it into two halves, meaning weekly cleaning is also straightforward.

 - Large litter tray dimensions and wide entry point

-- Enclosed to help contain mess and reduce odors
+- Enclosed to help contain any mess and reduce odors

 - Simple to disassemble and clean